Children should not be in detention

 - Children held in detention for other reasons should be freed into the community with appropriate support.

-- The Law needs to be changed so that the situations in the above two points can never occur again.
+- The Law needs to be changed so that children cannot be detained in Australia or offshore immigration detention centres

 - The Guardian of unaccompanied minors should be a person whose sole responsibility is for the welfare of the children.
 The Minister for Immigration (and Border Protection) should not be the legal guardian of unaccompanied children due to inherent conflicts of interest.